babashka/cli/README.md

 - [babashka](https://github.com/babashka/babashka) - included as a built-in library
 - [Clojure on the JVM](https://www.clojure.org/guides/install_clojure) - we support Clojure 1.10.3 and above on Java 11 and above
 - [ClojureScript](https://clojurescript.org) - we test against the current release
+- [ClojureDart](https://github.com/Tensegritics/ClojureDart) - we test against the current release

 ## [API](API.md)

 ## Installation

-For Clojure and ClojureScript, include a `:deps` entry in your  `deps.edn` file:
+For Clojure, ClojureScript, and ClojureDart include a `:deps` entry in your  `deps.edn` file:

 ``` clojure
 org.babashka/cli {:mvn/version "<latest-version>"}